EPA Halves Staff Attending Environmental Conference In Alaska

 "There's a lot of uncertainty among folks here at the forum," Eilo said.
 "There's concern about the tribal programs, there's concern about how we're going to address things like climate change in the next upcoming administration."

-As the Alaska Dispatch News reports, on panel discussion that was to feature six EPA staffers Tuesday instead included two EPA representatives.
+As the Alaska Dispatch News reports, one panel discussion that was to feature six EPA staffers Tuesday instead included two EPA representatives.
 While the topic had originally been planned to center on the agency's grant system, the officials instead fielded questions about changes at the EPA.

 The order to reduce staff numbers at the conference is the latest sign of a shift in priorities for the EPA under a new president.
 Days after President Trump's inauguration, Ericksen said the agency's scientists will likely need to have their work reviewed on a "case by case basis" before it can be made public.

-On Thursday, the fourth day of the week-long conference in Anchorage, attendees kicked snow off their shoes as they walked into the Dena'ina Center.
+On Thursday, the fourth day of the weeklong conference in Anchorage, attendees kicked snow off their shoes as they walked into the Dena'ina Center.
 Many were unaware that the EPA presence had been slashed.
 Organizer Elio acknowledges that the agency worked hard to minimize disruption from the change in plans.
 In the end, only one of the conference's more than 100 sessions had to be canceled.

 The conference drew attendees who had flown in from Alaska's rural communities where the EPA works with tribes to fund programs on drinking water, sanitation and trash collection.
-Breakout sessions focused on issues like brownfield cleanup, emergency response, and dealing with coastal erosion due to climate change.
+Breakout sessions focused on issues such as brownfield cleanup, emergency response and dealing with coastal erosion due to climate change.

 Billy Maines is the environmental coordinator for the Curyung Tribal Council in Dillingham, Alaska, who also serves as an adviser to EPA Region 10 on its tribal programs.
 He said the agency's direct assistance to Alaska's rural communities is vital.